-The Map Used to Negotiate the End of the Mexican-American War—One of the Most Important Maps in United States History.
+The Map Used to Negotiate the End of the Mexican-American War—One of the Most Important Maps in United States History

-Very rare 1846 state of John Disturnell's "Treaty Map" of Texas, Upper California, Mexico, and contiguous regions, one of the seminal maps in American History.
+An excellent example of John Disturnell's "Treaty Map" of Texas, Upper California, Mexico, and contiguous regions, one of the seminal maps in American History.

 Disturnell's "Treaty Map" is considered to be perhaps the single most important map of the American Southwest, having been used and specifically referenced during the treaty negotiations between the United States and Mexico, the subsequent execution of the Treaty of Guadalupe Hidalgo, and the boundary commissions created thereunder following the Mexican-American War.
 This map is so notable in American and Mexican history that examples are held by both the US National Archives and the Mexican Government alongside their respective copies of the Treaty of Guadalupe Hidalgo.